mdn/content/files/en-us/web/javascript/guide/functions/index.md

 > If an enclosed function defines a variable with the same name as a variable in the outer scope, then there is no way to refer to the variable in the outer scope again.
 (The inner scope variable "overrides" the outer one, until the program exits the inner scope.
 It can be thought of as a [name conflict](#name_conflicts).)
 >
 > ```js example-bad
-> var createPet = function(name) {  // The outer function defines a variable called "name".
+> const createPet = function(name) {  // The outer function defines a variable called "name".
 >   return {
 >     setName: function(name) {    // The enclosed function also defines a variable called "name".
 >       name = name;               // How do we access the "name" defined by the outer function?